 Always call 999 if it's an emergency or you're in immediate danger.

-Our working arrangements during this period are guided by a series of specific risk assessments which can be viewed here.
+Our specific risk assessments can be viewed here.

 In response to the coronavirus pandemic GreenSquare has implemented a Covid-19 track and trace process to ensure we are meeting our duty of care obligations to our staff, customers and visitors at GreenSquare premises and properties under the Health and Safety Act 1974.
 We aim to quickly identify staff, customers and visitors who may have come into contact with a suspected or confirmed case of Covid-19, during the course of our organisation’s activities, and advise them to follow the government’s current guidelines on self-isolation and testing.

 We collect the following information when you access our premises or book an appointment at one of our properties:

 This information is already collected as part of our everyday activities including under our duty of care as an employer, our legal obligations as a landlord and, to fulfil contractual obligations.
 An exception is our requirement to collect contact numbers at our premises and log staff shifts.
 This data is retained for 21 days and then securely destroyed.
 It takes into account the 14-day incubation period, and the infectious period of the virus.

 If you subsequently contact us to advise that you or your household have ‘suspected Covid-19 symptoms’ or a ‘positive test for Covid-19’ we will share this information with relevant parties in the GreenSquare Group.
 This is to identify any individuals who may have been in close contact with you to advise them to follow the Government’s guidelines on self- isolation and testing.